 We had some high-flying rhetoric for the world that day: one giant leap for mankind.
 There were obvious ulterior motives for the massive effort behind pushing ourselves onto the moon: no one had illusions about the fear and greed behind the race for world dominance between the two superpowers.
-But despite that, those three astronauts (I remember falling in love with that word, meaning “astral sailor”) were invited around the world to be feted after they got back from their trip.
+But despite that, those three astronauts (I remember my affection for that word, meaning “astral sailor”) were invited around the world to be feted after they returned to earth.
 In twenty-four countries they were welcomed home from their hero’s journey, conquering gravity.

-They staked the U.S. flag in the ground, sure, but they left a note saying “Here men from the planet earth first set foot upon the moon, July 1969 A.D.
+It was the U.S. flag they staked in the ground, sure, but they left a note saying “Here men from the planet earth first set foot upon the moon, July 1969 A.D.
 We came in peace for all mankind.”
-And there was a rendering, not of the U.S. but of our planet.
+And there was a rendering, not of our country but of our planet.
 Here’s the cool part: all three of them got to sign it, including the astronaut who didn’t get out of the spaceship to walk on the moon—he kept the motor running up above so they could get home.
 (President Nixon signed it too, his other claim to fame.)
 The three of them returned safely to the earth, as John Kennedy had phrased it on May 25, 1961, and eight years after JFK’s declaration, two guys could give firsthand accounts of what the dusty surface of the moon was like, how it held their footprints.

 “Some way, when those two Americans stepped on the moon, the people of this world were brought closer together… it is that spirit, the spirit of Apollo, that America can now help to bring to our relations with other nations.”
 This is the conclusion of Nixon’s welcome home speech.
 “The spirit of Apollo transcends geographical barriers and political differences.
 It can bring the people of the world together in peace.”
 Hyperbolic, yes, but soft power at its most idealistic (and so distracting from our unpopular war in Vietnam at the time).